matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Publisher fee
 -------------

 This is the fee kept by the publisher when royalties are paid and distributed. **This field is not used in registrations.** It is used only for royalty statement processing.
 Most small publishers don't use it.

 It may also be set as required for controlled writers.
-If it is set as a part of a general agreement for the :doc:`writer <manual_writers>`, it does not have to be set in ``writer in work`` section.
-If it is set in both places, the one from ``writer in work`` has precedence.
+Same rules apply as for ``society-assigned agreement number`` field.

 Recordings (With Recording Artists and Record Labels)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++